With Comidor BPMN 2.0 designer, you can map and optimize any process that takes place in your company.

 - a Process Schedule is triggered

-Still, you may have as many End events as you wish.
+Still, you may have as many End Events as you needed.

 Other Intermediate Events exist: